alexharri/website/posts/icelandic-developer-survey-2024.md

 <SmallNote label="Source">[https://www.skatturinn.is/english/individuals/tax-liability/](https://www.skatturinn.is/english/individuals/tax-liability/)</SmallNote>

 There is a personal tax credit of ISK 64,926 per month, which lowers the effective tax rate.
-There are also other factors, such as the mandatory pension fund and voluntary pension insurance premiums.
+There are also other factors, such as the mandatory pension fund, union membership fees, and voluntary pension insurance premiums.

 To take a rough example, a developer earning a monthly gross salary of ISK 1.2M (~104K USD, yearly) is likely to have a net salary of around 780K-800K ISK (~USD 67K-70K, yearly).
 Don't take this number too seriously, it depends on a lot of factors.